The dual of Brown representability for some derived categories: Proof of Theorem

 \end{pf}

 \begin{rem} For complexes of $R$-modules, where $R$ is a ring, it is showed in \cite{KP} that the cototalization of a CE injective resolution provides a homotopically injective resolution.
 The technique used there for doing this stresses the so called Mittag--Leffler condition, which says that limits of inverse towers whose connecting maps are surjective are exact.
-Amnon Neeeman pointed out to the author that Mittag--Leffler condition doesn't work in the more general case of Grothendieck categories, as it may be seen from \cite[Corollary 1.6]{R}.
-Consequently the argument of Keller in \cite{KP} may not be used without changes in the case of Grothendieck categories. \end{rem}
+Amnon Neeman pointed out that Mittag--Leffler condition doesn't work in the more general case of Grothendieck categories, as it may be seen from \cite[Corollary 1.6]{R}.
+Consequently the argument of Keller in \cite{KP} may not be used without changes in the case of Grothendieck categories.
+The fact detailed in this Remark was learned from Amnon Neeman. \end{rem}